obonaventure/cnp3/book/network/bgp.rst

 .. [#fdefaultkeepalive] 90 seconds is the default delay recommended by :rfc:`4271`.
 However, two BGP peers can negotiate a different timer during the establishment of their BGP session.
 Using a too small interval to detect BGP session failures is not recommended.
 BFD [KW2009]_ can be used to replace BGP's KEEPALIVE mechanism if fast detection of interdomain link failures is required.

-.. [#fflap] A link is said to be flapping if it switches several between an operationnal state and a disabled state within a short period of time.
+.. [#fflap] A link is said to be flapping if it switches several between an operational state and a disabled state within a short period of time.
 A router attached to such a link would need to frequently send routing messages.

 .. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses.
 This is called `nexthop-self`.
 See e.g. [WMS2004]_ for additional details.